Johannes Megapolensis

 Johannes Megapolensis (Note: Megapolensis is a Hellenized rendition of Mekelenburg.)
 (1603–1670) was a dominie (pastor) of the Dutch Reformed Church in the Dutch colony of New Netherland (present-day New York state in the United States), beginning in 1642.
 Serving for several years at Fort Orange (present-day Albany, New York) on the upper Hudson River, he is credited with being the first Protestant missionary to the Indians in North America.
 He later served as a minister in Fort Amsterdam on Manhattan Island, staying through the takeover by the English in 1664.

 The minister is widely known as the author of A Short Account of the Mohawk Indians, their Country, Language, Figure, Costume, Religion, and Government, first published from his letters by friends in 1644 in North Holland, and being translated into English in 1792 and printed in Philadelphia.
-He is also known for having assisted the French missionary, Father Isaac Jogues escape from the Mohawk Indians in the 1643.
+He is also known for having assisted the French missionary, Father Isaac Jogues escape from the Mohawk Indians in 1643.
 The priest had been serving as a missionary to the Hurons and had been taken captive by the Mohawk.
 After his tenure in Rensselaerwyck, Megapolensis went to New Amsterdam intending to return to Holland.
 Governor Peter Stuyvesant prevailed upon him to remain and undertake the duties of a pastor.
 In 1664, he was instrumental in facilitating a smooth transition to British rule.